Intense Pulsed Light (IPL) Laser Skin Rejuvenation Treatment

 What are the possible side effects associated with Intense Pulsed Light?

 Side effects are rare with Intense Pulsed Light.
 Immediately following treatment, the skin may appear flushed, brown pigmented spots may appear darker, and capillaries may be more visible.
-Unlike deep laser resurfacing and chemical peels, ILS is not accompanied by an extended period of redness and swelling, nor does it involve ablation of the upper layer of skin.
+As time progresses, these immediate side effects will fade and ultimately disappear.
+Unlike deep laser resurfacing and chemical peels, IPL is not accompanied by an extended period of redness and swelling, nor does it involve ablation of the upper layer of skin.

 Am I a candidate for Intense Pulsed Light?

-Intense Pulsed Light can be used on patients with certain skin types and on most areas of the body.
+Intense Pulsed Light can be used on most patients and on most areas of the body.
 Since this procedure spares health tissue, it can be performed on delicate skin areas, such as the face, neck, chest, and hands.
 Patients with the following conditions need to be individually assessed for this treatment:

 - Any active infection